When to Start Birth Control Pills

 The world of birth control can be a confusing place for many women.
 Finding the right option for your body, lifestyle, and protection needs can feel overwhelming.
 Even after learning all about birth control pills, we know you might have more burning questions.

 At Felix, we're supported by some of Canada's leading physicians and pharmacists.
-Our team of experienced doctors are always available to make recommendations based on your unique medical history.
+Our team of experienced healthcare practitioners are always available to make recommendations based on your unique medical history.
 From there, we can prescribe what you need, set up a refill schedule, and deliver your prescription right to your door.

 Because every woman is unique, your birth control recommendations should be, too.